rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

   when specifying the feature set.
   CLOUDNATIVEARCHIVAL
   BASIC - Represents the basic set of permissions required to onboard the feature.
-  CLOUDNATIVEARCHIVAL_ENCRYPTION
-  BASIC - Represents the basic set of permissions required to onboard the feature.ENCRYPTION - Represents the set of permissions required for encryption operations.
   CLOUDNATIVEPROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.EXPORT_AND_RESTORE - Represents the set of permissions required for export and restore operations.FILE_LEVEL_RECOVERY - Represents the set of permissions required for file-level